Skip to content

 2. User ID: Displays your Hub username and account you have joined.
 Click here to open a menu that allows you to view your personal details, switch to a different account, or log out of the Hub.

-5. Git: This button opens a drop-down menu with Designer's Git version control features.
+4. Branch menu: Click to open a drop-down menu with Designer's Git version control features.

-7. Components: When a pipeline is selected, the Components tab lists all components that can be used in the pipeline.
+6. Components: When a pipeline is selected, the Components tab lists all components that can be used in the pipeline.

 10. Canvas: The canvas is the area where components are assembled into pipelines.

-12. Task history: When a pipeline runs, the Task history tab displays messages relating the success or failure of the pipeline.
+12. Task history: When a pipeline runs, the Task history tab displays messages relating to the success or failure of the pipeline.

 Different panels in any given tab in the UI can be expanded or contracted as required, so you can see more or less detail in a particular panel.
 Click on the dividing line between any two panels and drag up/down or left/right, as required.
 Note that this change won't persist after you leave the Designer UI; it will always reopen with the default spacing.

-Pipelines tab
+Pipelines panel

 In this tab you can add, delete, or edit pipelines.
 Read Pipelines for a full description of how to manage pipelines and use them in data workflows.